-Consider the duo of deviled beauties in the photo above.
-Once the eggs are boiled, you can knock those out in two minutes, tops.
+Once the eggs are boiled, you can knock this out in two minutes, tops.
 The pair of them, which I make with light mayo, weigh in at less than 100 calories and about 2 ½ grams of saturated fat.
-Give them to your kids for an afternoon snack and it will nourish and fill them up far better than anything you’ll find in any of those “100 Calorie” snack bags.
+Give them to your kids for an afternoon snack and it will nourish and fill them up until dinnertime.

 - 2 teaspoons mayonnaise

 - Cut in half lengthwise, scoop out the cooked yolk, and put into a small bowl.

 - Add the mayonnaise, salt, and a couple of turns with a pepper grinder.
 Mash with a fork until creamy.